rakeshakkineni/Term2_P2_CarND-Unscented-Kalman-Filter-Project-master/README.md

 ### Output
 Unscented Kalman Filter was able to estimate the position of the vehicle.

-- In the following picture the estimated path followed by the vehicle is in green.
+-Data Set 1 In the following picture the estimated path followed by the vehicle is in green.

 ![alt text][image1]

+-Data Set 2 In the following picture the estimated path followed by the vehicle is in green.

+![alt text][image2]

 - NIS for each scan is printed in a text file.
 Using the printed data graphs were ploted to understand the trend of the RMSE for each parameter.

 ![alt text][image2]